AleksandrRogov/DynamicsWebApi/.github/README.md

 #### Limitations
 Currently, there are some ootb limitations in the Power Pages:
 1. Batch operations are not supported.
 Hopefully, Microsoft will add it in the future.
 2. Long requests (with URL more than 2000 chars) are not supported.
 This is because of the 1st limitation.
-DynamicsWebApi will try to convert it to a Batch operation which will ultimately fail because they aren't supported.
+DynamicsWebApi will try to convert it to a Batch operation which will ultimately fail because it's not supported.

 ### Node.js
 To use DynamicsWebApi in Node.js install the `dynamics-web-api` package from NPM: